CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 This section outlines the steps to create a new domain using the UI.
 Advanced users can manually adjust GFM variables (beyond what is presented in the UI) by creating a new domain as outlined below, then following the {{<link title="Edit GFM Variables" text="steps to edit GFM configuration variables">}}.

-1. Select the NVL4 icon in the header, then select **Add domain**.
+1. Select the {{<link title="NVLink Quick Start Guide/#access-nvlink4" text="NVL4 icon in the header">}}, then select **Add domain**.

-2. Fill out the fields in the UI, starting with the GFM configuration:
+2. Fill out the fields in the UI, starting with configuring the GFM:

 {{<figure src="/images/netq/domain-first-480.png" alt="wizard prompting user to configure GFM" width="550">}}

-The **Domain name** is the name that will appear in the inventory list.
+- **Domain name** is the name that will appear in the inventory list.

-The **log level** can be set to critical, error, warning, info, or none.
+- **Log level** can be set to critical, error, warning, info, or none.

-The **GFM timeout** is the length of time that the GFM node will wait for Local Fabric Managers (LFMs) to boot on all nodes.
-Setting this field to **Wait forever -1** (recommended) instructs the node to wait indefinitely, preventing timeout issues.
+- **GFM timeout** is the length of time that the GFM node will wait for Local Fabric Managers (LFMs) to boot on all nodes.
+Set this field to **Wait forever -1** (recommended) to instruct the node to wait indefinitely, which prevents timeout issues.
 You can also enter a custom value (in seconds) in this field.

-**Fabric manager mode** lists supported physical and virtualization models.
+- **Fabric manager mode** lists supported physical and virtualization models.
 For more information, refer to the {{<exlink url="https://docs.nvidia.com/datacenter/tesla/pdf/fabric-manager-user-guide.pdf" text="Fabric Manager User Guide">}}.

 When toggled on, the **Create all nodes partition** switch creates a single, default partition.